 I’m a former Professor of EU Politics, and now a nearly full-time writer.
-I write two main sorts of book: popular politics, and fiction aimed at the higher-end of the commercial market, or the lower end of the literary market, depending on your position on the Hyacinth Bouquet scale.
-I’ve been known to use polysyllables, so let’s call it Literary Frontieres and leave it at that.
+I write fiction aimed at the higher-end of the commercial market, or the lower end of the literary market, depending on your position on the Hyacinth Bouquet scale.
+I’ve been known to use polysyllables, so let’s call it Literary Borders and leave it at that.

 I’m a fruit cake enthusiast, ABBA nerd, dog lover, and Kylie-loving, Eurovision-spellbound, moisturising bender of the old school.
 Feminist.
 Europhile.
-Vegan.
+Vegetarian.
 Member of the Green Party.
 Unitarian with pagan inclinations.

 If you’re interested in my taste in fiction, I love in no particular order – except of course the divine Jane comes first – Jane Austen, Armistead Maupin, Joanne Harris, Robert Rodi, and Patrick Gale.

 On my website you can find extracts of my work and, I hope as this develops, links to a community of like-minded writers.
-My fiction focuses on LGBTQ+ themes and lives, and my political writing focuses on Brexit and its aftermath.
+My fiction focuses on LGBTQ+ themes and lives.

-My blog isn’t about Brexit.
-Instead, it’s about the transition to becoming a full-time writer, blending fiction and non-fiction, and what I learn and experience along the way.
+My blog is about the transition to becoming a full-time fiction writer, blending fiction and non-fiction, and what I learn and experience along the way.
 It’s called On Becoming a Writer, and the various posts are available on the site’s homepage.
 I hope you’ll enjoy it.

 Thanks for your time and interest.